yoshuawuyts/markdown-to-medium/README.md

 ## Getting Started
 1. [Get a third party integration token on medium][register]
-2. install `markdown-to-medium`
+2. Install `markdown-to-medium`
-2. copy the token to the clipboar
+2. Copy the token to the clipboard
-3. create an article with the token passed through `--token`
+3. Create an article with the token passed through `--token`
-4. the token is now stored locally for future use, rinse repeat
+4. The token is now stored locally for future use, rinse repeat

 ## Usage
 ```txt